captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Bald, okay.
 ---
 ## SHARON:
-(Not sure how shefeels about this.)
+(Not sure how she feels about this.)
 He was a child star?
 ---
 ## ROBYN:
 What kind?